aziz-allani/aziz-allani/README.md

 <h3 align="center">
-Software Engineer with a strong focus on Data Science & AI-driven systems.
+A Passionate Software Engineer with a strong focus on Data Science & AI-driven systems
 </h3>